 Diligence for the Buyer

 Any seller granting exclusivity to a buyer must do so with caution.
 You want to make sure that you are dealing with a bona fide buyer who not only has the means and the experience to buy the business, but also the funds.
 It is worth conducting your own background checks on the buyer so that you can understand firstly how many transactions they have completed, but also whether they are reasonable and commercial when negotiating on detailed elements of the transaction documents.
 Some buyers may also view signing an NBIO as a free option; until they start spending money on advisors, their outlay for receiving exclusivity is essentially nothing.
-Your M&A advisor should be able to conduct background checks on your behalf through their relevant network and knowledge of the buyers.
+Your corporate advisor should be able to conduct background checks on your behalf through their relevant network and knowledge of the buyers.

 Bad News